ufcg-lsd/saps-engine/README.md

   bash sebal-engine/scripts/infrastructure/deploy_crawler [private-key-path] [storage-size]
   ```

-  When ran, the above command will generate a file into **crawler/crawler-info/crawler-exec-info** with all needed information about returned resource.
+  When finished, the above command will generate a file into **crawler/crawler-info/crawler-exec-info** with all needed information about returned resource.

 ### Deploying Fetcher
   To deploy Fetcher, run the command: